limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Afterthought

-To be honest, I feel that Pinky's Palace is a misnomer; it should be Pinky's Dungeon :sweat_smile:
+To be honest, "Pinky's Palace" is a misnomer; it should be "Pinky's Dungeon", don't you think? :sweat_smile:

 Walking through this dungeon took longer than usual because I had to document down the crucial sections and had to take more screen captures.
 It certainly lived up to its name of being harder than the first one, with the reverse engineering of `qsub`, and the exploit development for `panel`.